akjagadish/gpt-trauma-induction/README.md

 ## Project Structure
 The project has several directories:

-src/analyses: Contains R scripts for data analysis. src/logs: Contains log files. src/misc: Contains miscellaneous files like flowcharts. src/results: Contains the results of the queries in JSON format. src/scripts: Contains shell scripts for running the project. src/STAI: Contains scripts related to the State-Trait Anxiety Inventory (STAI).
+src/analyses: Contains R scripts for data analysis.\
+src/logs: Contains log files.\
+src/misc: Contains miscellaneous files like flowcharts.\
+src/results: Contains the results of the queries in JSON format.\
+src/scripts: Contains shell scripts for running the project.\
+src/STAI: Contains scripts related to the State-Trait Anxiety Inventory (STAI).

 The src directory contains the main scripts for the project:

-query.py: Used for querying the LLMs. prompts.py: Used for handling prompts. create_questionnaire_json.py: Used for creating the STAI questionnaire in JSON format.
+query.py: Used for querying the LLMs.\
+prompts.py: Used for handling prompts.

 The project also contains a .env file for storing environment variables and a requirements.txt file for installing the required Python libraries.